AcademySoftwareFoundation/opencue.io/content/contributing/opencue/Getting started/getting-started-linux.md

        ```

    - This will install openjdk version "11.0.3" on your CentOS 7 machine.
 You can simply check it by `java -version`.

+   - The runtime environment of OpenJDK can be installed via `apt-get` on Ubuntu and other Debian based distros by following the steps on this [link](https://ubuntu.com/tutorials/install-jre#2-installing-openjdk-jre).

+      The JDK in addition to the JRE is needed in order to compile and run some specific Java-based software:

+      ```shell
+       sudo apt install default-jdk
+       ```

 It's also useful to install an IDEs.
 JetBrains has free community versions of the following options: